eCubed/DevNotes/2018-09-11-01-angular-reboot.md

 # Angular Reboot

 By this time, I have accumulated a good amount of Angular knowledge, developed some front-end apps using even the latest version 6.x, and even developed my own schemes and approaches on how to achieve certain goals.
-But I have not documented about them.
-And I will confess that I do not fully understand much of what I've developed and I don't know a lot of crucial responsibilities, for example, how to properly set up and conduct front-end tests.
-This undertaking will be another "fresh start" dive into Angular development, and this time, I'll take it far more seriosly than merely just being able to deploy to production.
+But I have not documented them.
+I will confess that I do not fully understand much of what I've developed and I don't know a lot of crucial responsibilities, for example, how to properly set up and conduct front-end tests.
+This undertaking will be another "fresh start" dive into Angular development, and this time, I'll take it more seriosly than merely just being able to deploy an app to production.

 In this reboot, I finally want to fully understand and correctly implement and practice the following: